CrysisKiller/Myprojects/README.md

 Features

-*Sorting Algorithms: Currently supports visualization for Merge Sort, Bubble Sort, Selection Sort, and Insertion Sort.
+1)Sorting Algorithms: Currently supports visualization for Merge Sort, Bubble Sort, Selection Sort, and     Insertion Sort.

-*Custom Input: Users can input their own array values for sorting.
+2)Custom Input: Users can input their own array values for sorting.

-*Adjustable Parameters: Control the speed of the visualization and set the number of elements in the array.
+3)Adjustable Parameters: Control the speed of the visualization and set the number of elements in the array.

 Getting Started